lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 Protection scheme:

-1. **Pool price divergence gate** compares the Curve pool's internal EMA price from `price_oracle()` against the OracleRouter LDO/wstETH price.
+1. **Pool price divergence gate** compares the Curve pool's internal EMA price from `price_oracle()` — which reports LDO per wstETH and is converted to an LDO/stETH ratio via `wstETH.stEthPerToken()` — against the OracleRouter's LDO/stETH price.
 If divergence exceeds `poolPriceDivergenceToleranceBps`, the deposit reverts.
 This is a structural check independent of deposit size.
 2. Because the pool EMA moves across blocks it resists in-block manipulation, so the Curve deposit relies on this gate for sandwich resistance rather than a per-deposit slippage parameter.
+The `add_liquidity` call itself passes a minimum-LP-out of `1` (no effective slippage floor), so the divergence gate is the _sole_ protection against an unfavorable deposit ratio.
+3. **The bootstrap window has neither protection.** While pool TVL is below `poolBootstrapMinTvlUsd` the divergence gate is bypassed (see [Pool Bootstrap](#pool-bootstrap)), and the deposit already carries no slippage floor — so a bootstrap deposit runs with no divergence gate and no slippage guard.
+This is the least-protected window, accepted because a shallow pool's stale EMA cannot converge without the very deposits the gate would otherwise block.
+The gate evaluates pre-deposit pool TVL, so `poolBootstrapMinTvlUsd` together with the per-call `maxDepositValueUsd` bounds the unguarded exposure: it is the threshold plus at most one capped deposit, after which the gate engages.

 #### Partial and Unfilled Orders